luchenrique/luchenrique/README.md

 # 💫 About Me:
-🔭 I’m currently working on: Level 2 support for the MagaluPay Empresas application at MagaluBank, one of the financial service fronts of Magazine Luiza.<br><br>
+🔭 I’m currently working on: Technical support analyst at LuizaLabs.<br><br>
 🌱 I’m currently learning: Backend development using node.js and express.
 I'm also studying architecture based on APIs and microservices, along with automated testing (unit, integration).<br><br>
 👯 I’m looking to collaborate on: Join the backend development area and constantly improve myself.<br><br>
 🤔 I’m looking for help with: Understand more about containers like Docker and Kubernetes.<br><br>